CerebNet: run_prediction.py

 axial checkpoint to load

-Default: /home/runner/work/FastSurfer/FastSurfer/dev/checkpoints/CerebNet_axial_v1.0.0.pkl
+Default: /home/runner/work/FastSurfer/FastSurfer/src/checkpoints/CerebNet_axial_v1.0.0.pkl

 --ckpt_cor